jaredkrinke/log/content/posts/webassembly/trivial-example.md

   (export "memory" (memory 0))
   (export "add" (func $add)))
 ```

+This looks like what I want.
+I've got my function and it's being exported (along with a memory region that I'm not actually using in my code).

 ## Using the module
 Now that I've got my finished module (`add.wasm`), I need to host it somewhere.